 Brookings scholar Vanda Felbab-Brown has spent years studying the Taliban's finances.
-She joined The World's host Marco Werman to discuss the Taliban's current financial status and challenges.
+She joined The World's host Marco Werman to discuss the Taliban's current financial status as they secure power in Afghanistan.

 Marco Werman: What sort of financial resources does the Taliban come to government with?
 How much are they worth?